Skip to main content

 Having a succession plan is important for a variety of reasons.
 To start, this plan can help insurance agencies prepare for the unknown.
 After all, an emergency event that leaves a senior leader unable to perform their duties could happen at any time.
 An effective succession plan can give the impacted agency the resources they need to respond amid such an event.
 Succession planning can also help ensure an agency is prepared for outcomes such as mergers and acquisitions, which have become more common in today’s insurance marketplace.

 In addition to these events, it’s inevitable that senior leaders will eventually need to retire; a succession plan can help ensure the stability of the affected agency doesn’t suffer when this happens.
 Especially as it pertains to family-owned agencies, having this type of plan in place can also keep the business within the family.
-This is particularly important considering the majority of family-owned businesses hope to keep control within the family, but only around one-third have a documented plan.1 While many family-owned agencies are incentivized to plan ahead to keep the agency in the family, nonfamily-owned businesses lack this incentive—but still should understand the importance of this process.
+This is particularly important considering the majority of family-owned businesses hope to keep control within the family, but only around two-thirds have documented and communicated a plan.2 While many family-owned agencies are incentivized to plan ahead to keep the agency in the family, non-family-owned businesses lack this incentive—but still should understand the importance of this process.

 Succession planning is also essential because decisions now may inform hiring strategies, as agencies that hire correctly now allow may be better equipped for a future transition.
 Studies have found that the average age of an insurance broker in the United States is almost 60 years old.
 To account for the aging workforce, agencies must work to bring in new talent.
 However, many new hires don’t last long in the insurance industry, creating challenges for finding the right employees to develop into potential leadership roles.